tobiasbriones/blog/cs/fp/math/geometry/design/draft/designing-the-angle-geometry-for-an-oriented-segment/index.md

   InQuadrantAngle :: QuadrantAngle q -> MeasuredAngle
 ```

+The sum types are conceptually orthogonal —which is simple to understand in a
+functional language[^2] while a stone in the shoe in OO/mixed[^3]
+languages[^4]—.
+Therefore, I have a correct design where the sum types
+induce a partition of orthogonal products that simplifies the programs
+since all physical and logical redundancies are eliminated.
+Then, we have
+independent concepts that can be composed as demonstrated above.

+[^2]: Good design that Haskell encourages

+[^3]: It becomes hard to see and achieve in OO languages because they're
+    inherently over-engineered

+[^4]: For example, data constructors are not functions but objects, and then
+    each extra object creates one more (sub)type in all the idiotic JVM
+    languages (Java, Kotlin, and Scala), which is total nonsense —part of
+    the research I've been doing

+A plane angle is represented via orthogonal definitions: quadrantal angles plus
+angles that belong to one of the four quadrants.

 The design built from the angle definitions, and the angles by quadrant in the
 cartesian plane resulted in an expressive rigorous definition of angles
 in the `[0, 360)` degrees set.